 The answer might surprise you…

-Although the famous cannabinoid THC is usually the hot topic for those with interests in the world of cannabis, a component called CBD has begun making waves, branching the knowledge of marijuana’s benefits far outside their usual circle.
-CBD, known scientifically by its longer name cannabidiol, is a widely discussed and debated cannabinoid, sourced from either the marijuana plant or from industrial hemp.
+Although the famous cannabinoid THC is usually a hot topic for those with interests in the world of cannabis, a component called CBD has begun making waves, branching the knowledge of marijuana’s benefits far outside their usual circle.
+CBD, known scientifically by its full name, cannabidiol, is a widely discussed and debated cannabinoid, sourced from either the marijuana plant or from hemp.

-Numerous individuals have turned toward CBD for relief from a variety of medical conditions and ailments, which is in part why cannabidiol has become such a topic of interest in the past few years especially.
-Research continues to pour out pertaining to CBD’s effectiveness for the lessening of certain ailments, yet still there is endless misinformation pertaining to this cannabinoid.
+Numerous individuals have turned to CBD for relief from a variety of medical conditions and ailments, which is in part why cannabidiol has become such a topic of interest recently.
+Research continues to pour out pertaining to CBD’s effectiveness for the lessening of certain ailments, yet there is endless misinformation pertaining to this cannabinoid.
 The purpose of this article is in part to address the question of how much CBD it would take to get an individual high, but also we hope to clear up misinformation and present some of the real facts related to CBD.

-CBD, a.k.a. cannabidiol, is one of a series of organic chemical compounds solely present in the cannabis plant, whether that be the classic, well-known marijuana, or industrialized hemp.
-These compounds are called cannabinoids, and it is arguable how many of them are present in the cannabis plant.
-Some scientists estimate the number of identified cannabinoids around 100, but there is surely even more that have not yet been researched or isolated.
+CBD, a.k.a. cannabidiol is one of a series of organic chemical compounds solely present in the cannabis plant, whether that be the classic, well-known marijuana, or the hemp plant.
+These compounds are called cannabinoids, and it is still under investigation as to how many of them are present in the cannabis plant.
+Some scientists estimate the number of identified cannabinoids at around 100, but there may be more that have not yet been researched or isolated.